Low Down on Neem Oil For Plants

 You want to purchase 100% pure cold-pressed Neem oil.

-• There are less expensive options but without the two above – you are wasting your money.
+- There are less expensive options but be sure to look for items above – you are wasting your money.

 Why Buy Neem Oil?

 Literally, I can’t give you every purpose to use Neem Oil for.
 However, I can say it is used for everything from plant pests to beauty products.
 It stops pests in their tracks without hurting beneficial insects.
 It is my go-to product for anything plant, tree and vegetable garden related.

 - Doesn’t harm the good insects like bees and ladybugs

 What Plant Pests Will It Control?

 So, so many and many.
 Here are a few I have used Neem oil on that I couldn’t possibly list every critter that Neem oil will protect you from.